KinkZilla/Tip-Daddy-1.0/README.md

 # Tip Daddy 1.0

-👑 A Chaturbate extension that tracks top tippers, displays real-time leaderboards, and rewards the reigning Daddy with a custom prize.
+👑 A Chaturbate application that tracks top tippers, displays real-time leaderboards, and rewards the reigning Daddy with a custom prize.
 Built for fun, flair, and full-room hype.

 ---